About this day

 Heather will explore the reasons why the Weimar Republic collapsed in 1933.
 She will discuss how defeat and revolution polarised the German population in the aftermath of the First World War and how policy led to hyperinflation and economic disaster.
 This created a lack of trust in the state.
 Never inevitable, the collapse of Weimar was striking in the modern processes involved which, interacting with issues specific to interwar Germany, brought about the bellicose and aggressively expansionist Nazi dictatorship and a Second World War.

 About Heather Jones

-Dr Heather Jones is now Associate Professor in the Department of International History at the London School of Economics.
+Heather Jones is Professor of Modern and Contemporary European History at UCL.
 Her research interests include the First World War and Weimar Germany.
-She is the winner of one of LSE’s Major Review Teaching Prizes.
 She is a regular commentator in the media on matters relating to twentieth-century European history.

 The Great Catastrophe: Germany in the First World War Alexander Watson, Goldsmiths, University of London